coenttb/pointfree-web/README.md

 # swift-web: A Modular Web Foundation in Swift

-Welcome to **swift-web** - an updated fork of PointFree's [swift-web](https://github.com/pointfreeco/swift-web).
-It is a collection of focused modules designed to simplify and streamline web development in Swift.
-This repository provides reusable building blocks that can be integrated into any Swift-based server or web project.
+`swift-web` is a modern fork of [pointfreeco/swift-web](https://www.github.com/pointfreeco/swift-web), providing modular tools to simplify web development in Swift.

-Each module is crafted for a specific responsibility, ensuring clean architecture and maintainable code.
-If you're building with Vapor, SwiftNIO, or other Swift server-side frameworks, **swift-web** can help you handle common tasks elegantly.

----

 ## Features and Modules